413582273/SPARNN/README.md

 data generate: contains the programs to solve the Kuramoto-Sivashinsky model(refer to https://github.com/E-Renshaw/kuramoto-sivashinsky), the Brusselator model and Swift-Hohenberg model(refer to https://github.com/tanumoydhar/1D-Swift-Hohenberg-equation)

 comparison methods: contains the programs of CNN, LSTM, BiLSTM, Random Forest, CatBoost, LightBoost, XGBoost.

+# Citing the project
+If you use the code, we kindly ask that you cite the paper using the following reference:

+Y. Wang and S. Liu, "Predicting sea surface temperature based on a parallel autoreservoir computing approach with short-term measured data," in IEEE Geoscience and Remote Sensing Letters, doi: https://doi.org/10.1109/LGRS.2022.3167408

+Y. Wang and S. Liu, "Short-term data-based spatial parallel autoreservoir computing on spatiotemporally chaotic system prediction," in Neural Computing & Applications , doi: https://doi.org/10.1007/s00521-021-06854-2